Highlights

 Data Types

 As for data types, JSON supports strings, objects, numbers, booleans, arrays, and null.
-Besides the data types that JSON supports, YAML provides additional support for dates and timestamps.
+The primary difference between YAML and JSON here is that YAML provides additional native support for dates and timestamps.

 Below is a YAML example of an object with a timestamp value: